-The College aims to keep a certain level of financial reserves to ensure that core operations can continue for an appropriate period of time to allow it to respond and seek alternative sources of funding.
+The College aims to keep a certain level of financial reserves to ensure that core operations can continue for an appropriate period of time to respond and seek alternatives sources of funding.

-The College's financial plans is to make an operating surplus on its activities so as to ensure funds and reserves are available for reinvestment in the College and ensure it achieves its strategic objectives.
+The College's financial plan is to make an operating surplus on its activities so as to ensure funds and reserves are available for reinvestment.